Rapptz/gum/docs/user-guide/install.rst

-.. _sdlpp-installation-guide:
+.. _gum-installation-guide:

 Installation
 =============

-SDL++ is header only, and as a result of that installation is incredibly easy.
+``gum`` is header only, and as a result of that installation is incredibly easy.
 In fact, there is no need to explicitly install anything.
 The installation step mainly involves putting the files in the default search paths of the compiler which would allow you to write ``<include>`` instead of ``"include"`` without having to specify the compiler where they are.
 If you don't want this, you're free to skip this section.

-.. _sdlpp-supported-compilers:
+.. _gum-supported-compilers:

 Supported Compilers
 --------------------

-Due to the C++11 nature of SDL++, a more modern compiler is needed to compile code that includes SDL++.
+Due to the C++11 nature of ``gum``, a more modern compiler is needed to compile code that includes ``gum``.
 At the moment, the officially supported compilers are:

 * GCC 4.8.1 and higher
 * Clang 3.3 and higher

-If you'd like to know if your compiler supports SDL++, an extensive list of C++11 features used are given below:
+If you'd like to know if your compiler supports ``gum``, an extensive list of C++11 features used are given below:

 * ``=default``, ``=delete`` for functions and constructors